Habrador/Computational-geometry/README.md

 ### 6. Polygon clipping

-* Greiner-Hormann CHECK
+* Greiner-Hormann
-* Sutherland-Hodgman CHECK
+* Sutherland-Hodgman

 ### 7. Other

 * Is a triangle oriented clockwise?
-CHECK
 * Is a point left, on, or right of vector?
-CHECK
 * Is a point left, on, or right of a plane?
 Which is the same as the distance to the plane.
-CHECK
 * Is a quadrilateral convex?
-CHECK
 * Is a point between two other points on the same line?
-CHECK
 * Closest point on a line-segment?
-CHECK

 ## TODO